- Release-tax free equity from your house with a NatWest Retirement Mortgage

 02074953523

-Interest-only mortgages retirement interest has monthly interest payments.
-Because the rates are low the monthly repayments are low and the affordability assessment will ensure they are affordable.
-These mortgages are available to the banks’ existing customers and new customers.
+Interest-only mortgages with retirement interest have monthly interest payments.
+Because the rates are low, the monthly repayments are low, and the affordability assessment will ensure they are affordable.
+These mortgages are available to the banks’ existing and new customers.

 You can use your pension income to pay the monthly interest repayments like a standard residential mortgage.
 An older borrower’s Rio mortgage may require a company pension forecast and may change your circumstances about means-tested benefits.
 This type of later-life lending may appeal to people with a financial standing where interest roll-up is undesirable.

-A NatWest Rio mortgage does not have any early repayment charges and has a low minimum loan size.
+A NatWest Rio mortgage has no early repayment charges and a low minimum loan size.

 Is NatWest hard to get a mortgage with?

-Not necessarily, no, as long as you have enough personal income and no bad credit many people can qualify.
+Not necessarily.
+Many people can qualify as long as they have enough personal income and no bad credit.

 The NatWest SVR rate is 3.89%.